-The release of the iPhone 8 and update of Apple’s proprietary operating system for mobile devices, namely iOS 11, has brought a lot of new features as well as certain problems… Of course, we have been monitoring and releasing updates for our Picture Keeper Connect application since the beta testing phase of iOS 11 started.
+The release of the iPhone 8 and iPhone X, along with Apple’s iOS 11 update, have brought a lot excitement as well as certain problems.
+Apple has been releasing updates to fix some of these issues.
+Of course, we have also been monitoring and releasing updates for our Picture Keeper Connect application since the beta testing phase of iOS 11 started.
 However, we have noticed that some users are experiencing specific issues with their white Picture Keeper Connect drives after the update was pushed to iPhones and iPads.
 In this article, we will cover the symptoms, as well as steps to troubleshoot and resolve the issue.

 If you have a white Picture Keeper Connect drive and are having trouble after updating to iOS 11, please check below to see if you are experiencing these symptoms, and use the firmware updater to resolve the issue.